-A restrictive intervention is an action or procedure that imposes a restriction of movement that limits a member's movement, access to other individuals, locations or activities, or restricts a member's rights.
+A restrictive intervention is an action or procedure that imposes a restriction of movement, that limits a member's movement, access to other individuals, locations or activities, or restricts a member's rights.
 441-IAC 77.25(4) describes restrictive interventions as restraints, restrictions and behavioral intervention.

-The DHS policy regarding restrictive interventions is as follows, and applies to all types of restraints and restrictions methods that may be used by waiver providers.
-The use of any restrictive intervention as part of the waiver program is treated as rights limitations of the member receiving services.
+The DHS policy regarding restrictive interventions is as follows, and applies to all types of restrictions that may be used by waiver providers.
+A restrictive intervention is an action or procedure that limits a member's movement, access to other individuals, locations or activities, or restricts a member's rights.
+The use of any restrictive interventions as part of the waiver program is treated as rights limitations of the member receiving services.
 As a rights limitation, the restrictive interventions must be agreed to by the interdisciplinary team and identified in the member's plan of care (441 Iowa Administrative Code 83.67(4)).

 Per 441 Iowa Administrative Code Chapter 77.25(4), providers "shall have in place a system for the review, approval, and implementation of ethical, safe, humane, and efficient behavioral intervention procedures."
-All members receiving home- and community-based ID Waiver services shall be afforded the protections imposed by these rules when any restraint, restriction, or behavioral intervention is implemented.
+All members receiving home- and community-based habilitation services shall be afforded the protections imposed by these rules when any restraint, restriction, or behavioral intervention is implemented.